 When it comes to network management, both Zigbee and Z-Wave offer tools and features that make it easy to monitor and control devices, as well as troubleshoot any issues that may arise.

 Can I Mix and Match Z-Wave & Zigbee Devices?

 Yes, you can!
-Many modern smart home hubs, such as Samsung SmartThings, are capable of communicating with both Zigbee and Z-Wave devices simultaneously.
+Many modern smart home hubs, such as the Aeotec Samsung SmartThings Hub or Hubitat, are capable of communicating with both Zigbee and Z-Wave devices simultaneously.
 Keep in mind that while you are using both types of devices simultaneously, you still have two distinct networks.

 Zigbee devices can only communicate with other Zigbee devices, and so is the case for Z-Wave.
 Zigbee repeaters can’t be used for a Z-Wave network or vice-versa.
 This means you will have both Zigbee and Z-Wave networks in your house and a single hub that will communicate with both of them.

 It is pretty helpful to have both networks and then decide which device works well for which network.
-For example, since Z-Wave is more reliable, you can set up fire-alarms and smart locks on it.
+For example, since Z-Wave is more reliable, you can set up alarm systems and smart locks on it.